learn-co-students/js-spotify-api-ajax-001/README.md

 ## Instructions

 You will need to make an AJAX call to the url below.
-In the AJAX call, you'll have to specify that you JSONP, not JSON.
+In the AJAX call, you'll have to specify JSONP, not JSON.
 To learn more about the advantages of JSONP, take a look at [this StackOverflow question](http://stackoverflow.com/a/2887214/2890716).
 Or, once everything is working, change JSONP to JSON and look at the error that gets logged to your console.

 [http://charts.spotify.com/api/tracks/most_streamed/us/weekly/latest](http://charts.spotify.com/api/tracks/most_streamed/us/weekly/latest)

 Take a look at the `spec/spotify-chart.spec.js` file to get started.
 This lab isn't fully tested so while every spec may pass, you might not have a functioning product.
 You will only be modifying the `js/spotify-chart.js` to pass the first six tests.

-The final step of this lab will be to run your server with `python -m SimpleHTTPServer` and opening up [localhost:8000](http://localhost:8000/).
+The final step of this lab will be to run your server with `ruby -run -e httpd . -p 8000` and opening up [localhost:8000](http://localhost:8000/).
 Verify that your chart looks similar to the chart in this readme, then open `spec/spotify-chart.spec.js` and set the variable `signature` equal to your first and last names, in a string.
 That should make the final test pass.

 ## Resources